exo-archives/aio-ecm-wcm/patch/WCM-2794/readme.txt

 2- Select the document-> manage publication
 3-The problem of display appears in publication status and publication history.

-Tests performed at DevLevel ?
+Tests performed at DevLevel?
 *

-Tests performed at QA/Support Level ?
+Tests performed at QA/Support Level?
 *
 Documentation changes